What’s the first thing that comes to your mind when you hear the word protein?

 Wrap Up

-As you can see, there's a long list of vegetables - and several fruits - that can help you get the variety of amino acid profiles you need.
+As you can see, there is a pretty long list of vegetables and fruits that can help get the variety of amino acid profiles you need.